 What you can do

-When you make the appointment, ask if there’s anything you need to do in advance, such as fasting before having a specific test.
+When you make the appointment, ask if there’s anything you need to do beforehand, such as fasting before having a specific test.
 Make a list of:

 Take a family member or friend along, if possible, to help you remember the information you’re given.